minprog/app-studio/10 Design/30 Analysis/30 Practice.md

     - 2-4 ideas (5)
     - 0-1 ideas (0)

-1. Related Work: Discusses relevant papers from the ACM Digital Library

-- Greater than 3 citations from CHI, Ubicomp, Pervasive, UIST, TOCHI, PUC, etc. (10)
-- 1 to 3 references from ACM sources (5)
-- No academic references (0)
+The proposal document:

-2. Related Work: Discusses relevant existing products/apps
+1. Related Work: Discusses relevant existing products/apps

     - Greater than 3 citations to existing products/apps (5)
     - 1-3 references to existing products/apps (2)
     - No reference to existing products/apps (0)

-3. Research Questions
+2. Research Questions

     - Discussion of the research questions that led to the study (5)
     - No discussion of the research questions (0)

-4. Study Methods
+3. Study Methods

     - Description of study methods (5)
     - No description of study methods (0)

-5. Study Findings
+4. Study Findings

     - Description of study findings (5)
     - No description of study findings (0)

-6. Application concept
+5. Application concept

     - Concept is fully motivated by explicit findings from the study (10)
     - Less than two sentences about how concept came from data (5)
     - Concept is not movtivated by explicit findings (0)

-7. Concept description
+6. Concept description

     - Description is complete: how the app will be built and designed (10)
     - Description leaves questions open to the reader (5)
     - Description is rather vague (0)